mbanados/RPI-Chicken-Coop/README.md

 	sudo nano /var/www/index.php

+Give your PI a friendly name to browse to (assuming you use your home router for DNS and it dynamically updates its DNS and such)

+	sudo nano /etc/hostname

 connect your relay board (Sainsmart or otherwise) to GPIO 18.
 This will be the coop door.

 connect a magnetic switch to GPIO 20 as follows: